Maia has invested in and financed tech companies for 20+...

 James has been on the Board of Trustees of the Massachusetts Technology Leadership Council and the Board of the MIT Alumni Association.
 He holds a bachelor’s degree from the Plan II Liberal Arts Honors Program at the UT-Austin, a master’s degree in political science from UCLA, and an MBA from MIT.
 James also is an avid rower and member of Cambridge Boat Club.

-Ash Egan joined Converge Venture Partners in April 2015 as our Analyst.
-In this role, he supports current portfolio companies, sources prospective investments, and handles platform growth reporting to the Managing Directors.
-Previously, Ash worked with Elevator Fund in New York City where he focused on Digital Media, Frontier Tech, Financial Technology, and Cyber Security companies.
-Ash is a graduate of Princeton University where he studied Politics and captained the varsity Squash team.
+Ash Egan joined Converge Venture Partners in April 2015.
+Ash supports Converge portfolio companies, sources prospective investments, and handles platform growth.
+Previously, Ash worked with Elevator Fund in New York City where he focused on early-stage Digital Media, Frontier Tech, Financial Technology, and Cyber Security companies.
+Ash is a graduate of Princeton University where he studied Politics and captained the Varsity Squash team.

 Senior Managing Director